pfsense/docs/source/releases/2-2-3-new-features-and-changes.rst

    and router advertisements.
    `#3730 <https://redmine.pfsense.org/issues/3730>`__
 -  Removed unnecessary filtering on the DHCP static mappings table.
--  Added appropriate RA Flags for “Stateless DHCP”.
+-  Added appropriate RA Flags for "Stateless DHCP".
 -  Added error checking to avoid warnings about DHCP relay during boot.
 -  Fixed hostname validation for static DHCP leases such that only fully qualified hostnames must be unique, not only short names.